 Who is celebrated in public space goes to the core of who we value in life.
 We unveiled our Statues for the Unforgotten at a special preview on Wednesday 31 March.
-We'll be bringing them back on an interactive map after the Easter holidays.
 This page includes details of the people who contributed and the statues they suggested.
 Listen to an audio recording about this project.

 Long before Covid, women have always been social distancing–evaluating if this space is safe, if we need to move away and give space to men to keep ourselves safe in the park.